 Curious how your town and county stacks up with others in California on solar?

-We were curious, too.
+We were, too.
 So we matched state solar installation and population data and calculated the number of solar installations per capita for every county and town in California.* Figures are accurate as of roughly September.

-You can see where your city and county rank here.
+Click to view the full data set including your city and county rank.
 Below are some of the highlights:

 Top ten California cities for solar installations per capita